nifyacorp/backend/src/interfaces/http/middleware/README.md

 ## Implementation Notes

-The unification preserves all existing functionality while improving the code organization.
+The consolidation preserves all existing functionality while improving the code organization.
 The main changes are:

-1. Merged the functionality from both `middleware/auth.middleware.js` and `middlewares/auth.js`
+1. Retained the comprehensive authentication implementation from `auth.middleware.js`
 2. Standardized on the singular form `middleware` for the directory name
-3. Added better documentation and comments
+3. Standardized file naming convention with `.middleware.js` suffix
-4. Ensured backward compatibility by exporting both Fastify and Express-style middleware
+4. Removed the redundant `/middlewares` directory

 ## Usage